2022 Buffalo Bills season

 The 2022 season was the Buffalo Bills' 63rd in the National Football League (NFL), their 63rd as a franchise, their eighth full season under the ownership of Terry and Kim Pegula, and their sixth under the head coach/general manager tandem of Sean McDermott and Brandon Beane.

 The Bills entered the 2022 season as two-time defending AFC East champions.
-The Bills clinched the AFC East for the third consecutive season and improved on their 11–6 record from last season.
+The Bills clinched the AFC East for the third season in a row and improved on their 11–6 record from last season.
 The Week 17 game against Cincinnati was declared a no-contest after Bills' safety Damar Hamlin collapsed on the field.
 He was given CPR for ten minutes before being rushed to the hospital.
 Despite the incident, the Bills won their last game of the season to finish 13–3, tied for the best record in the history of the franchise, but they lost control of their destiny to clinch the number 1 seed in the AFC as a result of the cancellation, which allowed Kansas City to clinch the number 1 seed in the AFC the day before their last game of the regular season despite having the head-to-head tiebreaker.
 In the playoffs, they defeated Miami, 34–31 in the wild-card round.
 However, they then fell to Cincinnati 27–10, losing in the divisional round for the second consecutive season.

 2022 was the final season in the Bills' lease on Highmark Stadium signed back in 2012.
 Negotiations were finalized and approved for the construction of a new stadium for the team by May 2023, with construction beginning afterwards with a completion date before the 2026 season; the team had stated that it would not renew its lease on Highmark Stadium unless an agreement for a new stadium was struck by the end of the 2022 season.